Physics-50/Module-2/docs/week1.md

 <iframe src="https://drive.google.com/file/d/1PWLR3sS8bN848P969W5R_YPJW0h_p1CK/preview" width="640" height="480">
 </iframe>

-We recommend opening tracker and working alongside the video, or you can follow the detailed instructions below:
+We recommend opening Tracker and working alongside the video, or you can follow the detailed instructions below:

 Open Tracker.
 In the “File” menu, select “Open File” and choose the first video you want to analyze.
 It will take a few seconds to load a several-second-long video; you’ll see a pop-up window with a progress bar.
 Tracker is fairly user friendly, so if you enjoy messing around on your own you can ignore all of these instructions and figure out the features as you go along.